-Analysis of internal consistency demonstrated the total score can be adequately considered as one scale, with a mean Cronbach's alpha at baseline of 0.88.
-Alpha values for each individual item were similar and are provided in Table 3.
-The item on 'interference with work/daily routine' was the most correlated item to the total MSK-HQ score (0.76) and responses for two items (understanding your condition and confidence to self-manage) were shown to correlate weakly (-0.04 and 0.32 respectively) with the total MSK-HQ score.
+Analysis of internal consistency demonstrated that the total score can be adequately considered as one scale, with a mean Cronbach's α at a baseline of 0.88. α Values for each individual item were similar and are provided in table 3.
+The item on 'interference with work/daily routine' was the most correlated item to the total MSK-HQ score (0.76), and responses for two items (understanding your condition and confidence to self-manage) were shown to correlate weakly (-0.04 and 0.32, respectively) with the total MSK-HQ score.
 The retest data showed similar patterns of results.